silbinarywolf/proposal-fel/README.md

     cssOutputDir := 'app/css/'

+    // Idea: You can target a backend language to output to backendLanguage := Language.PHP // ie. Language.HTML, Language.JavaScript

-    // Idea: Inspired by Brunch, declare where you want CSS of specific modules/components to be output to. cssFiles := [
+    // Idea: Inspired by Brunch, declare where you want CSS of specific modules/components to be output to.
+    //
+    //       If you are actually using another build system with this like Webpack/Brunch, perhaps the CSS output
+    //       can be configured at that level.
+    //
+    cssFiles := [
         'normalize.css' := [
             Normalize